PTAB

 4. Key Claim Construction Positions

-- “selectively storing advertising objects at a store established at the reception system”: Petitioner proposed this be construed as “pre-fetching advertising objects and storing...in anticipation of display concurrently with the applications.”
-This construction was critical for mapping to the BCIS system, where a background process on a user's PC pre-fetched and stored articles based on a user-defined filter list before any specific request to view them.
+- "selectively storing advertising objects at a store established at the reception system": Petitioner argued this phrase should be construed as "pre-fetching advertising objects and storing at a store... in anticipation of display concurrently with the applications."
+This construction was central to the invalidity case, as it equated the claim language with the CommInS system's background process of receiving broadcasted articles and locally storing only those that matched a user's pre-defined filter list, in advance of any specific user request to view them.

-6. Relief Requested
+5. Relief Requested